 Comparisons of the current generation of DMC satellites with Landsat-7 ETM+ have demonstrated that the calibration accuracy is within 1 - 3%.
 To maintain the calibration the DMC satellites are routinely cross-calibrated with Landsat-7 ETM+.

-DMCii data over Australia will be available through the Geoscience Australia Sales Centre.
-All data will be available at cost of transfer.
-The complete package is available from Geoscience Australia for $150 on a 1 terabyte USB hard drive.
-To order email firstname.lastname@example.org and for technical support go to www.dmcii.com.
+DMCii data over Australia is available through the Geoscience Australia Sales Centre.
+All data is available at cost of transfer.
+The complete package is available from Geoscience Australia for $150 +GST on a 1 terabyte USB hard drive.
+To order email firstname.lastname@example.org and for technical support go to www.dmcii.com .
 A preview of the data can be found by going to the Earth Observation Image Server.

 All images are available with two levels of processing, path (L1R) and orthorectified (L1T) in GeoTIFF format.
 The imagery is available as a packaged product and new imagery will be added when it becomes available.

 The maps below provide an overview of the geographic extents of the available data.

 Further technical information is available from DMC International Imaging Ltd .